nanogiants/twineCSV/README.md

 ### Convert to csv

 ```
-twineCSV totwine localisation.txt converted.csv
+twineCSV tocsv localisation.txt converted.csv
 ```

-You have to proide at least the input file.
+You have to provide at least the input file.
 When omitting the output file the filename is created based on the inputs filename.

 ### Convert to twine file

 ```
-twineCSV tocsv converted.csv localisation_new.txt
+twineCSV totwine converted.csv localisation.txt
 ```

-You have to proide at least the input file.
+You have to provide at least the input file.
 When omitting the output file the filename is created based on the inputs filename.

 ### Help